SebStohn/SebStohn.github.io/index.md

 My name is Sebastian Stohn (Bachelor of Science), I am a Southern New Hampshire University graduate majoring in computer science with a concentration in software engineering.
 My goal is to apply my skills as an all-purpose software engineering professional capable of fulfilling different roles in the development cycle.

+Proficient in several programming languages including:

+* Python
+* Java
+* C++
+* R

+Experienced with database technologies such as:

+* MySQL
+* MongoDB

+Also worked with web development tools including:

+* JavaScript
+* HTML
+* CSS

-Throughout my studies I have become proficient in several programming languages including Python, Java, C++, and R. I worked with web development technologies including JavaScript, HTML, and CSS.
-I also became familiar with SQL and NoSQL databases like MySQL and MongoDB respectively.
-I gained experience writing small routines and structures but also in designing full applications and stack development, both of which are featured in this portfolio:
+Comfortable writing small routines and structures but also in designing full applications and stack development.
+These skill and more are featured in the following portfolio:

 # Contact.io